Mathics3/mathics-development-guide/docs/extending/developing-code/extending/tutorial/0-predefined.rst

 be used to get definitions of variables and other things that may be needed to perform the function.

-However here all we do is return a Mathics string, so we don't need to use what is in evaluation.
+However here all we do is return a Mathics3 string, so we don't need to use what is in evaluation.

 The return value of a mathics function should be some sort of superclass of :ref:`BaseElement Class`.
 A ``String`` is a subclass of the :ref:`Atom Class` which in turn is a subclass of the ``BaseElement``.
 You can also return the ``None`` value, in which case the expression is unchanged.